Much of the streambed along Ritner Creek lacks gravel and is dominated by bedrock.

 A mapping and analysis tool called NetMap has helped us identify upper Ritner Creek and other stream sections within our watershed that have the most potential to be restored to high-value salmonid habitat.
 Thanks in part to our use of this innovative analysis tool, the LWC was recently awarded an Oregon Watershed Enhancement Board grant to help restore Upper Ritner Creek, and set it back on the road to recovery.
 Hancock Forest Management and the Bureau of Land Management (BLM) are partnering with the LWC as landowners and contributors on the project.

 The Upper Ritner Creek Splash Dam Recovery project started in June 2018, with invasive weed control in order to allow native vegetation to recolonize a half-mile section of the project area that is dominated by reed canary grass.
-Then 162 logs in 27 large wood structures were installed along 1.6 miles of the creek.
+Then, thanks to the Trask Design and Construction crew, 162 logs in 27 large wood structures were installed along 1.6 miles of the creek (scroll down to check out the log placement video!).
 These log jams will help slow down the water velocity, reducing erosion and allowing gravel to settle to the streambed.
 Gravel is essential for both the macroinvertebrates that serve as a food source for native fish and as substrate for spawning adults.
 Log jams also allow the stream channel to meander through the floodplain forest, providing nutrients and refuge for juvenile fish during high winter flows.
-The LWC will be ensuring that large logs will continue to be naturally present within Ritner Creek by planting 1,100 native conifers throughout the project area.
+The LWC is ensuring that large logs will continue to be naturally present within Ritner Creek by contracting with Kuznetsov Thinning Company to plant 1,100 native conifers throughout the project area.
+Conifer planting was completed in February 2019.

 Check out action footage of log placement in Upper Ritner Creek below!